-hether you're a newly converted career employee or are approaching retirement, the end of the year is a great time to think over your financial affairs.
-As 2019 nears its close, you should also consider how the Thrift Savings Plan (TSP) can play a valuable role in your strategy for retirement.
+hether you're a newly converted career employee or are approaching retirement, the end of the year is a great time to think about your financial affairs.
+As 2020 nears its close, you also should consider how the Thrift Savings Plan (TSP) can play a valuable role in your strategy for retirement.

 The TSP is an essential component of the Federal Employees Retirement System (FERS), the retirement program that covers most USPS employees.
-Like many of the 401(k) savings plans offered by private-sector employees, the TSP allows federal employees to save pre-tax dollars each month in an account; this gives letter carriers who have contributed the chance to save money quickly and easily.
-TSP participants can choose how the money in their account is invested.
+Like many of the 401(k) savings plans offered by private-sector employers, the TSP allows federal employees to save pre-tax dollars each month in a personal account; this gives letter carriers who have contributed the chance to save money quickly and easily.
+TSP participants also can choose how the money in their account is invested.

-City carrier assistants (CCAs) converted to career, or career letter carriers hired on or after July 31, 2010, have been automatically enrolled in the TSP.
-Three percent of their base pay is deducted and deposited in a TSP account.
-The Postal Service deposits matching contributions equal to 3 percent of basic pay, as well as automatic agency contributions equal to 1 percent of basic pay.
-Career letter carriers hired before that date and covered by FERS were automatically enrolled in a TSP account with 1 percent contributions from the Postal Service and no automatic payroll deductions-the deductions must be set up by the employee.
+City carrier assistants (CCAs) converted to career, or career letter carriers hired on or after Oct.
+1, 2020, have been automatically enrolled in the TSP.
+Five percent of their base pay is deducted and deposited in a TSP account.
+The Postal Service matches the first 3 percent dollar for dollar and the next 2 percent 50 cents per dollar, as well as automatic agency contributions equal to 1 percent of basic pay.
+Career letter carriers hired between July 31, 2010, and Sept.
+30, 2020, were automatically enrolled at 3 percent.
+Those hired before July 31, 2010, and covered by FERS were automatically enrolled in a TSP account with 1 percent contributions from the Postal Service and no automatic payroll deductions-the deductions must be set up by the emplovee.